Kings Of Thrash - David Ellefson talks about the band’s desire to celebrate the early music of Megadeth - Summer 2024

 Kings Of Thrash is an amazing project involving yourself, Jeff Young and a cast of stellar musicians (Chaz Leon – Guitar/vocals and Fred Aching on drums) that have come together to celebrate the music of Megadeth and especially those early albums ‘Killing Is My Business… and Business Is Good’, ‘So Far, So Good… So What?’ and ‘Peace Sells… But Who’s Buying?’.
 Now, Kings Of Thrash was born nearly 2 years ago at an Ultimate Jam Night at the Whiskey A Go Go in Hollywood.
 Tell me about how things went from a jam night performance to this incredible project that we have now that’s embarking on shows around the world.

 Well, truth be told, the idea really came to me in October 21 when I appeared in New Jersey at the Chiller Theatre Horror Convention.
 It’s one of the big ones there.
 Megadeth had just started to go out on the road, they had just come through the area, and obviously I was no longer participating in the band at that point.
 So a lot of fans were coming to me obviously expressing their feelings about me not being in the group and then they would lay down their Killing Is My Business, Peace Sells, So Far So Good… So What!, So Far So Good… So What! and Rust in Peace records in front of me.
 So they’re kind of the main ones but it’s funny up there - it was a lot of Killing Is My Business.
 We had started the Killing tour there in 1985 when we started.
-I think we started at Hammer Jacks in Baltimore and kind of worked away up in New York, New Jersey and then started across: the Ohio Valley and into the midwest.
+I think we started at Hammer Jacks in Baltimore and kind of worked our way up in New York, New Jersey and then started across: the Ohio Valley and into the midwest.
 So a lot of the original fans, if you will, the concertgoers from Megadeth, they were there and after the convention I came home and I called Chris Poland.
 I said “Dude, do you want to go out and play Killing and Peace Sells as just sort of a retrospective?” and he was really into it and said “Man!
 That’s a great idea!”.
 And then he called me back half an hour later and said “There’s no way I can do it, I can’t play those songs, I’ve got too much going on!”.
 I just said “Time out!
 It’s time will come!
 I’m just putting it out there!”.
 I think we kind of put things out into the universe and somehow the universe answers you back, either yes, no, maybe, not now, in a little while, and that’s kind of what we got back.
 Turn the page into January 2022 we started working on the Nick Menza documentary (This Was My Life: The Story Of Nick Menza – Ed) and Jeff Young was a part of that.
 I came in originally just to narrate it and I ended up becoming one of the executive producers of the film.
 So that just started the rapport with me and Jeff and we started to write some songs together capitalising on some of the riffs that he’d had from 1998, which I guess would’ve gone on to become what became Rust In Peace.
 So that was where Jeff and I connected as friends and as sort of historians for Nick Menza’s movie and then now a musical partnership again.
 So when he called me and said “Hey man!
 Do you would want to come out for this Ultimate Jam Night?
 They’re doing this tribute to The Big Four.”
 I just said “Yeah!
 Fuck it – I’ll book a flight!”.
 So I did but I said “There’s a condition: we’ve got to play Mary Jane!”.
 Jeff’s got such a great participation in that song, and In My Darkest Hour.
 I just wanted to make sure that we could play some deep cuts, and it’s funny because Chaz, the organisers and Jessica Chase who also manages the Bulletboys, it was her idea to bring Chaz in.
 I knew Chaz because of a couple of years earlier I’d done a book signing down in La Jolla California for my book More Life With Deth, and he had a Megadeth tribute band Woke Up Dead and they were out on the sidewalk jamming.
 It was part of the fluff to get people in the door and to entertain, and I actually went out and jammed a few songs with them on the sidewalk.
 So here I am, reconnecting with Jeff and reconnecting with Chaz.
 Fred Aching plays in the Bulletboys.
 He didn’t play with us but he played later that night.
 Jeff saw that he had played some Slayer songs in The Big Four tribute and he said “Man, this is our guy!”.
 So Jeff struck up a friendship with him and that’s how it happened.
 I called the manager and we got an agent and we booked some dates later that year in October.
 At that point we didn’t really know what it was.
 Is it tribute band?
 I guess, kind of in a way, but it’s not a true tribute band where people go out and do AC/DC and Van Halen or whatever.
 We are the guys from Megadeth!
 It’s kind of Hollywood Vampires, or you know when Duff McKagan and Billy Duffy had Camp Freddy.
 It’s an amalgamation of some of these things.
 I didn’t think about any of that.
 All I wanted to do was go and play Killing Is My Business, stuff off Peace Sells and in particular So Far, So Good… So What!?.
 That’s why the first tour we did was Killing and So Far, So Good… So What! in their entirety.
 We went out and took that around the world .

 Just for a moment I’d like to go back to the 80s and reflect on the development and release of those early albums because I think a point that simply can’t be overstated is that these weren’t just great albums.
 You were creating a whole movement.
 Take me back to that time – did you know you were creating a movement and what were the sort of signs that told you were onto something big here?